spatialnetworks/kathmandu-data/README.md

 # Kathmandu Valley
 The Kathmandu Valley, Nepal vector dataset includes roads, landcover, and water feature layers for Kathmandu and Lalitpur.
+This dataset is available for publication.

 + building
 + hydro lines